 Go cruelty-free and vegan

-With so many accessible options these days, whether in cosmetic and drug stores or online, why not avoid products that still test on animals or contain animal-derived ingredients?
+With so many accessible options for these days, whether in cosmetic and drug stores or online, why not avoid products that still test on animals or contain animal-derived ingredients?
 So many makeup brands now have certifications on their packaging to make the “hunt” for more ethical makeup even easier.
-As an added bonus, cruelty-free and vegan products tend to (but not always) have more natural ingredients, which is all-around better for your skin and health.
+As an added bonus, cruelty- free and vegan products tend to (but not always) have more natural ingredients, which is all-around better for your skin and health.

 Clean your brushes